BinFlush/daylog.nvim/docs/architecture.md

 }
 ```

-On failure:
+Failure:

 ```lua
 nil, "worklog: ..."
 ```

-This keeps command behavior easy to test without Neovim UI state.

 ## Edit scripts

-An edit script is a project-level data structure, not a Neovim concept.
+An edit script is a project data structure.

-It describes how to change the buffer.

-Example:

 ```lua
 {